-Navy Commander Abhilash Tomy to be rescued from Indian Ocean today
+Injured Navy Commander Abhilash Tomy to rescued soon, French Vessel is at a distance of 1hr

+New Delhi, Sep 24: The French Vessel is at a distance of 1hr from the location of injured Navy Commander Abhilash Tomy, according to Australian Maritime Safety Authority.

-New Delhi, Sep 24: Injured Navy Commander Abhilash Tomy, representing India in the Golden Globe Race 2018 (GGR), will be rescued from Indian Ocean with the help of Australian Navy and French vessel Osiris on Monday.
+Injured Navy Commander Abhilash Tomy, representing India in the Golden Globe Race 2018 (GGR), will be rescued from the Indian Ocean with the help of Australian Navy and French vessel Osiris on Monday.

+He will be brought back on board HMS Ballarat as air rescue will not be possible given in the current situation.

 Also Read | Aircraft P8I locates injured Navy officer Abhilash Tomy's yacht in Indian Ocean

-The Indian Navy had launched Long Range Maritime Reconnaisance aircraft P8i to locate Cdr Abhilash Tomy KC on Friday.
+The Indian Navy had launched Long Range Maritime Reconnaissance aircraft P8i to locate Cdr Abhilash Tomy KC on Friday.

 Commander Abhilash Tomy of the Indian Navy, representing India in the Golden Globe Race 2018 (GGR) on an indigenously built sailing vessel 'Thuriya' was dismasted and suffered a back injury 21 September 18.
 He is in the south Indian Ocean, approximately 1900 nautical miles WSW from Perth, Australia and about 2700 nm from Cape Comorin.